anzearhar/keynet/doc/report-ai/main.typ

 == Genetic algorithms

+As key layout optimization is a permutation problem, we decided to optimize our layout using a genetic algorithm.
+By defining the problem in this way, we can easily design a cost function that is defined only using matrix operations.
+This allows us to speed up the computations significantly, resulting in better layout designs.

+Each gene in the population is represented as a permutation.
+Our goal is to find the optimal permutation of keys that minimizes the cost function $c$.
+In this section, the function $"diag"$ refers to creating a diagonal matrix from a vector $v in bb(R)^n$:
+$
+"diag"(v) = D in bb(R)^(n times n), "where" D_(i,j) = cases(
+    v_i"," & i = j,
+    0"," & "otherwise"
+)
+$
 We define the cost function $c$ using the following matrices:

 - Probability matrix $P$ contains the bigram probabilities